 Check out our big review on CBD and addiction to understand this pathway.

 That's only part of the answer though.

-What your doctor may not tell you is that your SSRI will eventually stop working (assuming it does to begin with) at the dose you're on.
+What your doctor may not tell you is that your SSRI will eventually stop working (assuming it does to begin with and you're in the 30% group) at the dose you're on.

 You'll need to switch to another drug, another class, a higher dosage, or layer one on top of it.

 Check out the book Never Enough by Judith Grissel.

 Essentially, when we boost important neurotransmitters with outside chemicals, the brain reacts the other way.

 It will start to lower it's naturally produced levels to counter this outside influence.